India is trying to bring people with disability into the mainstream: K Vikram Simha Rao, Director, DEPwD

 TBI: Where do you see role of catalysts such as media and NGOs in mobilising and sensitising public towards disability?

-KVSR: Media, including The Bridge India E-magazine, can play significant role in creating awareness about the disability.
+KVSR: Media, including The Bridge E-magazine, can play significant role in creating awareness about the disability.
 Many people, including government officials, still need to be sensitised about the new law and its provisions.
 Media can become vigilante in checking violations of the law in order to ensure justice.

 TBI: How do you look at the role of the private and corporate sector?

 KVSR: It is a joint responsibility to implement the 2016 Act.
 The UN convention clearly states that both public and private sectors must work together towards welfare of the disabled people.
 The 2006 Act also suggests provision of 5 per cent reservation in jobs in private sector though it is not mandatory.
 We are trying to help private sector through various schemes in insurance, provident fund etc to encourage them to employ more people with disability.
 So far, we have yielded good results but we are giving it a lot of publicity to create awareness.
 We want corporate sector to invest lot in the rehabilitation of the disabled people, especially in public spaces.

 A dialogue on ‘Disability Inclusion’ marks second anniversary of The Bridge